 Easy Peel Hard Boiled Eggs

 - medium sized pot

 - silicone or wire egg rack, or steamer basket

 - 5 whole eggs, preferably certified organic store-bought and cold

 - 1-4 tbsp salt (use only if you live at high altitude, see instructions)

 Steaming - Best method!

 - Once the water is boiling, add the cold eggs to the egg rack/steamer basket reduce the heat to a simmer.
 Cover.
 Cook for 12-13 minutes or see optional cooking times below.
-(Note: The most common home-style hard boiled/steamed egg is 13 minutes, the white is set and the yolk is set and opaque yellow all the way through.
-However, if you take the egg beyond 13½ minutes, the yolk starts become over cooked and grey.)
+(Note: The most common home-style hard-boiled/steamed egg is 13 minutes, the white is set and the yolk is set and opaque yellow all the way through.
+However, if you take the egg beyond 13½ minutes, the yolk starts to become overcooked and grey.)

 - While the eggs are cooking, prepare an ice bath.
 Make the ice bath deep enough for the eggs to be submerged in the water by adding two cups of ice and four cups of cold water.

 - At the end of the 12-13 minutes of steaming, remove the eggs using a set of tongs and place the eggs straight into the ice bath.
 Allow the eggs to completely cool before peeling the shell.